Personal Bankruptcy FAQs

 D. Thode & Associates Inc. wants to help you find debt solutions that last, and we have provided this FAQ page on common personal bankruptcy and proposal issues to help you make educated decisions.

-For advice from industry experts, please contact us.
+For advice from industry experts

 Does entering into bankruptcy impact my credit rating?

 Credit reporting agencies can obtain information about your bankruptcy since bankruptcies are entered into the public record.
 This may affect your credit, although the exact impact varies from case to case.
 For more information about how your personal credit will be affected, contact D. Thode & Associates Inc.

 Are there alternatives to bankruptcy?